Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 ## [Deploy App](#deploy-app)

 We are all set now.
-Follow the steps below to setup the chat app and deploy it.
+Follow the steps below to set up the chat app and deploy it.

 ### Step 1 - Update PubNub credentials